Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 Marathon General Settings Tips for All Players

-These quick tweaks often matter just as much as in-game settings.
-They help you avoid random stutters and keep inputs consistent.
+These extra tweaks often matter just as much as your in-game options.
+They help reduce stutters, clean up background load, and keep your inputs more consistent.

-• Use NVIDIA Reflex or AMD Anti-Lag for better response time.
+• Use NVIDIA Reflex or AMD Anti-Lag when available.

 • Monitor FPS and frametime with in-game tools or MSI Afterburner.